rhylleth14/rhylleth14/README.md

 # Hi there 👋, I'm Amleth de Torres, an IT Professional.

 🎓 I’m currently pursuing my **Master’s in Graphic Information Technology at Arizona State University (ASU)**.
-💻 I use **AI-enhanced workflows** for my professional work in **digital content strategy**, in my current job and I’ve gained strong exposure to **UX research methods, usability testing, and behavioral analytics** during my studies in ASU.
+💻 I use **AI-enhanced workflows** for my professional work in **digital content strategy** in my current job and I’ve gained strong exposure to **UX research methods, usability testing, and behavioral analytics** during my studies in ASU.
 🚀 My career goal is to combine design and technology by working in **UX design, technical support, or systems administration** after graduation.

 ---